nelnn/workout-tracker/md/introduction.md

-#### :wave: Welcome to my workout page!
-This is an application showcasing my progress in resistance training and calisthenics.
+## :wave: Welcome to my workout tracker!
+This application records my progress in the gym and calisthenics.